Thank you! Your submission has been received!

 Parents shouldn't feel like they only interact with the director when tuition is due or an incident occurs.
 To build a program families are proud of, your presence has to feel relational, not just functional.

-- Predictable visibility — pick anchor moments each week to be visible during drop-off or pick-up.
+Pick anchor moments each week to be visible during drop-off or pick-up.
 When parents regularly see you, accessibility becomes the norm instead of a formal request.

-- Model specific praise — when you speak with parents, be specific.
+When you speak with parents, be specific.
 Your language trains your team.
 They will never be more relational with parents than you are with them.

 3. Train for Meaningful Conversations